Advice on corona for women who are pregnant or breastfeeding

 You should discuss with your doctor whether there is a need to take additional precautions and if workplace adjustments are necessary.
 Sick leave is not required unless work adjustments are impossible.
 If you work as a healthcare professional and are pregnant, you should –based on the precautionary principle - arrange with your employer so that other personnel perform testing and treatment of persons with probable, suspected or detected coronavirus (COVID-19 disease), as far as possible.

-Women who are planning to get pregnant can also be vaccinated, as well as women who undergo - or pan to undergo - IVF-treatment.
+Women who are planning to get pregnant can also take the vaccine, as well as women who undergo - or plan to undergo - IVF-treatment.

 There is no indication of the coronavirus affecting fertility.
-There have been some reports of vaccination affecting the menstrual cycle, but it is not yet known if the frequency of such events is increased after vaccination.
+There have been some reports of vaccination affecting the menstrual cycle.
+Read more about the corona vaccine and menstrual disorders (NIPH in Norwegian).

 Your partner and other household members can help reduce the risk of infection for you and the unborn child by taking the vaccine.